codethrax/RealisticRP/README.md

 ## I want to edit the official repository!
 Just create a pull request!
 However, the following guidelines must be followed, or you will be denied:
-* You must have legible code.
+* Your code must be legible.
-* You must have no whitespaces between a function's start/end and its code.
+* Your code must have no whitespaces between a function's start/end and its code.
-* You must have no spaces between parenthesis.
+* Your code must have no spaces between parenthesis.
-* You must use correct grammar.
+* Your code must use correct grammar.